mami-project/trafic/README.md

     report-interval-s: 0.2
 ```

-The flow is given a label "abr-video", which is used internally by the scheduler to reference the flow and _must be unique_ among flows in the same mix.
+The flow is given a label, "abr-video", which is used internally by the scheduler to reference the flow.
+The label _must be unique_ among flows in the same mix.
 Note that the flow is TCP unless otherwise specified.

-Server is scheduled once, at the very start of the scheduler execution (`0s`).
-It will bind port 5400, and will do its KPI sampling every 200ms.
+The server side of the flow is instantiated once, at the very start of the scheduler execution (`0s`).
+It will bind port 5400, and will do its KPI-sampling every 200ms.

-A new client instance is scheduled to run every 10 seconds (at `0s`, `10s` and `20s`) and download 1.8MB worth of data, i.e. roughly a 10s HD video chunk.
+A new client instance is scheduled to run every 10 seconds (at `5s`, `15s` and so on), simulating the typical refill pattern of the client's playout buffer.
+The client downloads 1.8MB worth of data, that is (roughly) a 10s HD video chunk.
+Note that the second chunk is fetched after 5s from the first, i.e., halfway through the playout of the first chunk..

 Each client instance will connect to port `5400` on host `trafic-server.example.org`.
-In this case as well, KPI sampling happens every 200ms.

 ### Example: realtime audio

 The following configuration models two instances of a mono-directional realtime audio flow (half of a typical Skype call), with regularly paced UDP packets bearing 126 bytes of RTP and media payload (`length`) aiming at constantly injecting 64Kbps (`target-bitrate`) in the network.
 The two flows run, in parallel, for 60 seconds.

 Things worth noting:
-* An UDP flow needs to be marked explicitly: `udp: true`;
+* An UDP flow needs to be explicitly declared using `udp: true`;
 * A constant bitrate flow needs to be temporally bounded: `time-s: 60`;
 * Parallelism of flows can be specified with the `parallel` keyword;